jacqinthebox/vagrant-kubernetes/README.md

       - "$3"
 ```

-Just have a further look in the script to see how I constructed the cluster.
+Just have a further look in the [script](https://github.com/jacqinthebox/vagrant-kubernetes/blob/master/kubernetes-vagrant-install.sh) to see how I constructed the cluster.
+Of course I am open for suggestions.

 ## Disclaimer
 Do not use this in production.
 Vagrant boxes are meant for developing and testing.